~$ Revamping my Bachelor's project.

 Person, which is called

-The following representation is not really "standard" but you can see two people (Blue and Green) which know a number of different languages, and the relationship between these languages that carries the "distance" is also color-coded Blue or Green depending on whom the relationship references.
+The following representation is not really "standard" but you can see two beings (Blue and Green) which know a number of different languages, and the relationship between these languages that carries the "distance" is also color-coded Blue or Green depending on whom the relationship references.

 Since our form produced a CSV file, we first had to convert the CSV into a series of Cypher queries, which would be done using a Python script.
 (Cypher being the language used to query Neo4j)